bestsolutionit/bestsolutionit/README.md

-# Senior Blockchain Smart Contract Developer
+# Senior Blockchain/Full Stack Developer
 ## Welcome!  💪
 ## Thank you for your interest in my profile! 👋